jeroen/openssl/README.md

 sudo yum install openssl-devel
 ````

-On __OS-X__ we need [openssl](https://github.com/Homebrew/homebrew-core/blob/master/Formula/openssl.rb) from homebrew.
-Because OSX used to include an old version of openssl, brew does automatically link openssl.
-You need to do:
+On __OS-X__ we need [openssl](https://github.com/Homebrew/homebrew-core/blob/master/Formula/openssl.rb) from homebrew, which may be installed as:

 ```
 brew install openssl
-brew link openssl
 ```

 To check which version you are running (run in a fresh terminal):